 By Elderton Homes on Sep 17, 2018 10:05:26 AM

 Our rapid population increase has paved the way for an equal increase of land prices and urban infill.
-As a result, people are opting towards smaller blocks of land, which are becoming more and more available.
+To offset increasing land prices, sizes of lots available are becoming increasingly smaller in order to offer more affordable options.

 If you’ve managed to score yourself a block of land and are ready to start the building process – well done!